khuonghoanghuy/FNF-Pop-Engine-Rewrite/README.md

 With `TimeBar/TimeText`, `Memory Counter`, `Accuracy && Ranking`
 ### Quick Options:
 Come with this, you can now edit some quick options such as `Downscroll`, `Accuracy`,...Each select and press enter, game will auto restart level to make sure that save work
+### Modding Support: (BROKEN!!, IN FIXING)
+Yes, this engine is comming with a modding core system right now

 # How to build:
 1. Download [Haxe 4.2.5](https://haxe.org/download/version/4.2.5/)